 Ease of Use

 This model is one of the quieter ones of the group, only registering at 73 dBa on our SPL meter.
-You can see how this compares to the rest of the vacuums in the group.
+It also has swivel steering, making it reasonably easy to maneuver and handle.

 For the fourth and final metric in our test, we assessed how well each product could clean carpeted floors, testing on both low-pile and medium-pile carpet.
 We again used the same sample messes from the hard surface cleaning tests and judged performance in the same way.

 This vacuum did a decent job at collecting rice on flatter, low-pile carpet, only taking two passes to collect the debris in its entirety.
 Performance dropped a little when it came to fluffy carpet, as the vacuum was a little harder to maneuver and would plow the rice around rather than collect it.
 Everything was usually collected in the end, but the Black+Decker doesn't do as well as an upright model.

 The flour collection went well, as did picking up Cheerios when on low-pile carpet.
 However, this vacuum mostly failed at collecting cereal on fluffy carpet, continually piling them up no matter what combination of cleaning modes we used and whether or not the brush was on or off.
 However, this vacuum did well at picking up the pet hair we laid out, removing over 90% of it.
 That said, the Black+Decker finished out this metric with a rather mediocre showing when it came to collecting oats, taking two passes on the flat carpet and over ten on the fluffy carpet.